-CHILDREN’S DIVISION CLASSES Click Here for Summer 2019 Schedule
+CHILDREN’S DIVISION CLASSES Click Here for 2019 Fall Schedule

 Pre-Primary Classes are for youngsters three and four years old.
 They meet once a week for 45 minutes.
 Students are introduced to learning skills such as listening and following directions in the dance class context.
 Development of coordination and large motor skills, spatial awareness, musicality, expressiveness, learning to work with others, and taking turns are all part of our early childhood curriculum, explored through dance.